 BCWS also protects its system through interconnections with Warren County, the city of Cincinnati and the city of Monroe to ensure a supply during emergency conditions.
-BCWS activated the emergency interconnection with Warren County from April 28th - 30th, 2021 providing 0.63 million gallons of water.
+BCWS did not utilize the emergency connection in 2022.

 Other Sources of Drinking Water Information